Buying a new car vs used: pros and cons

 Pros of buying a new car

-1. Peace of mind with new car warranty
+Peace of mind with a new car warranty

-There is no doubt that buying a new car comes with a good dose of peace of mind.
-A new car will be more reliable and less likely to break down or need repairs.
+No doubt buying a new car comes with a good dose of peace of mind.
+A new car is generally more reliable and less likely to break down or need repairs.
 And if anything does go wrong, your new car warranty (usually three to five years) will have you covered.

-Most new cars come with a certain amount of warranty based either on total kms or for at least three to five years.
+Most new cars come with a certain amount of warranty based either on total kilometres or for at least three to five years.

 New cars also come with the latest developments in safety features and fuel efficiency, making them safer to drive and cheaper to run.